-A department may create a project position when funding and/or the defined project allows for an appointment of no less than .50 FTE lasting a minimum of six months and one day.
+A department may create a project position if the defined project allows for an appointment of no less than .50 FTE lasting a minimum of six months and one day.

-If funding and/or the defined project allow, the department may renew the employee to a project position after the end of the initial appointment.
+If the defined project is not completed by the specified end date, the department may renew the employee to a project position after the end of the initial appointment with HRS approval.